 Additional information

-2. It is possible to do size exclusion chromatography (SEC) in collaboration with Leif Jönsson's group and Ola Sundman’s group in the Department of Chemistry, Umeå University.
+- Size Exclusion Chromatography (SEC): It is possible to do in collaboration with Ola Sundman at the Department of Chemistry, Umeå University as a form of project.
 Please contact us.

 If you would like to try a new method with us, we can do so in the form of project.
 For starting up, we need to charge the method development fee for covering the cost of necessary materials.

-When you have a lack of lab workers, although you have a lot of samples to be analyzed in the cell wall lab… We can give you a hand when it is needed with the additional sample preparation fee.
+When you have a lack of lab workers, although you have samples to analyze at BAP, we can give you a hand when it is needed with the additional sample preparation fee.
+650kr/h.

-3) Py-GC/MS extra processing & peak identification (ca. half day)
+- Py-GC/MS extra processing & peak identification (ca. 4h)

-5) Cleaning ion source in MSD due to special samples
+- Extra cleaning of the ion source in MSD due to special samples (ca. 5h)

 Selected publications including analyses in the facility: